lwa-project/ng_digital_processor/doc/notes.md

     Not a huge difference but it seems to matter?
       - 2023/8/31: I currently have the buffer factor dropped by a factor of two from 10 to 5 but this still seems to have problems sometimes.
- 6. **TBF Output** - The format needs to be updated/adpated to work with both LWA-SV and LWA-NA.
+ 5. **TBF Output** - The format needs to be updated/adpated to work with both LWA-SV and LWA-NA.
 Support for packets containing only 64 stands is currently hacked into `src/packet_writer.hpp` and `src/formats/tbf.hpp` (this change is to set a 0x04 flag so that LSL knows which `fC` to use).
- 7. **Correlator Sync-ing** - ~~We need a robust way to keep the correlator integrations/dumps in sync across pipeline restarts.~~  Switching `navg_tt` over to something that is in units of the FFT window length (8192 samples) **and** the block gulp size (500 * 8192 samples) seems to help.
+ 6. **Correlator Sync-ing** - ~~We need a robust way to keep the correlator integrations/dumps in sync across pipeline restarts.~~  Switching `navg_tt` over to something that is in units of the FFT window length (8192 samples) **and** the block gulp size (500 * 8192 samples) seems to help.
 That integration time works out to be 4.99461... s.
- 9. **Beam Packetizer** - There seems to be a problem getting the intermediate beamformer data out of the "DRX" pipelines and into the T-engines.
+ 7. **Beam Packetizer** - There seems to be a problem getting the intermediate beamformer data out of the "DRX" pipelines and into the T-engines.
 This could be causing some back pressure that is interferring with the packet capture. _Is this something where verbs transmit could help?_
- 10. **T-engines** - These are a large departure from what is happening with ADP at LWA-SV but similar-ish to what's at OVRO-LWA.  _Are all of the changes actually working?_  _Is the PFB inverter inverting correctly?_
+ 8. **T-engines** - These are a large departure from what is happening with ADP at LWA-SV but similar-ish to what's at OVRO-LWA.  _Are all of the changes actually working?_  _Is the PFB inverter inverting correctly?_
- 11. **"DRX" Pipelines Fight** - It's related to (8).
+ 9. **"DRX" Pipelines Fight** - It's related to (8).
 2023/9/1: Fixing a header problem with `ibeam1` means that we are back to two beams.
- 12. **T-engines RX rate 0.0 B/s** - 2023/9/1: Seems to be working with two beams + fixes to the `ibeam#` header + new sending structure in `ndp_drx.py`.
+ 10. **T-engines RX rate 0.0 B/s** - 2023/9/1: Seems to be working with two beams + fixes to the `ibeam#` header + new sending structure in `ndp_drx.py`.
 For the header all `uint8_t` fields are now `uint16_t`.
      Packet capture looks reasonable.
- 13. **`ReChannelizerOp`** - This seems related to (4) in that the resizing of the input ring causes problems.
+ 11. **`ReChannelizerOp`** - This seems related to (4) in that the resizing of the input ring causes problems.
      Both `CopyOp` and `ReChannelizerOp` are resing rings that live in `cuda_host`.  _Maybe we need to resize before block launch?_  _Does that even work with the capture blocks?_
+ 12. **kernel: watchdog: BUG: soft lockup** - These seem to have started (2023/9/1) now that the system is under some load.
+I saw them on cetus as well but never came up with a good solution.

 ## The Future
 How does the current system scale to 256 antennas?